EOEPCA/deployment-guide/docs/building-blocks/openeo-argo.md

     --timeout 10m
 ```

+!!! warning
-The chart creates the API's Argo Workflows service-account token via a `post-upgrade` hook, which does **not** run on a first-ever install (Helm only fires `post-install` hooks then).
+    Due to a small error in this chart it may be necessary to re-run the `helm upgrade` command after the initial installation to ensure the Argo Workflows service-account token is created correctly.
+The chart creates the API's Argo Workflows service-account token via a `post-upgrade` hook, which does **not** run on a first-ever install (Helm only fires `post-install` hooks then).<br>
     If the `openeo-openeo-argo` pod is stuck in `CreateContainerConfigError` with `secret "openeo-argo-access-sa.service-account-token" not found`, re-run the exact same `helm upgrade` command above - the second run is a real upgrade, so the hook fires and the pod recovers.

 ### 5. Deploy Ingress
 ```bash